LandRegistry/bg-dev-pack-redesign/app/apis/submit-an-application/0.3/technical-guide.md

 - `APPLICATION_ACCEPTED_QUEUED_FOR_DAY_LIST` - the application has been accepted and is queuing for the day list
 - `APPLICATION_VALIDATION_FAILED` - the application submission has failed
 - `APPLICATION_ERROR` - the application has not been added to the day list due to an error
+- `application.correspondence-despatched` - the application has had a correspondence raised against it
+- `application.cancelled` - the application has been cancelled
+- `application.completed` - the application has been completed

 The notifications will contain the following information:

 - `APPLICATION_ACCEPTED_QUEUED_FOR_DAY_LIST`, `APPLICATION_VALIDATION_FAILED` and `APPLICATION_ERROR` will contain the updated application status only
 - `APPLICATION_ACCEPTED_ON_DAY_LIST` will contain updated application status, the priority of the application and the HMLR reference for the accepted application
+- `application.correspondence-despatched`, `application.cancelled` and `application.completed` will contain a list of correspondence documents that can be downloaded using the [download a document API](/apis/download-a-document).

 To get more detailed information about an application that caused the notification, use the [Application information API](/apis/application-information).
 For example, after receiving an `APPLICATION_VALIDATION_FAILED` notification, use the Application information API to get a list of the validation errors.